jonhoo/thesis/000-proposal.md

 ## Proposed Work: Partially Stateful Dataflow

-In my thesis, I propose to give a more complete architecture for partially stateful dataflow, nicknamed Theriac.
-In brief, this includes:
+In my thesis, I propose to give a more complete architecture for the partially stateful dataflow as implemented in Noria.
+This includes:

  - a more exhaustive analysis of the primary difficulties in realizing partial state in dataflow